20tab/UnrealEnginePython/docs/SubclassingAPI.md

 Subclassing
 -----------

-You can define new classes usng standard python subclassing:
+You can define new classes using standard python subclassing:

 ```py
 import unreal_engine as ue